jonathonlefler/cs120N/README.md

 > [Download link](2)

-Choose java dev for EE
+Choose java dev, the top option

 ### When creating a project:
 1. Create a new java project